 - Increase recruitment, retention and success of faculty and staff from historically underrepresented groups.

-The Mini-Grant application period is October 1 - October 31 annually.
+The Mini-Grant application period is open until November 8, 2021 at 5pm.
 Proposals should be submitted through the online Mini-Grant application, which is available during the fall semester.
 Successful proposals will have the following:

 - Project must have the potential to make an impact upon a significant portion of the campus community.